-Parabola Calculator v1.1
+Parabola Calculator version 2.0

 About This Program

-This Freeware program was written to help you design solar collector or wifi projects using Parabolic Reflectors.
-This program calculates the focal length and (x, y) coordinates for a Parabola of any diameter and depth.
+This Freeware program was written to help you design solar collector or wifi projects using parabolic reflectors.
+Whether you're improving the signal strength of your wifi antenna, or designing a satellite antenna or solar trough, this program calculates the focal length and (x, y) coordinates for a parabola of any diameter and depth.
 It can help you determine what size and shape to make your parabola very quickly.
+Version 2 includes Wifi calculations for centered or offset feedhorn dishes.
+If you would like modifications to the program to make it more useful to you or to send feedback, you can email me here.

 Download the Program